 By Plane -- Currently no flights serve Chumphon.

 By Train -- Eleven daily trains stop in Chumphon from Bangkok.
-Call Bangkok Hua Lamphong Railway Station (tel.
-02621-8701 or 1690) for info.
-The priciest second-class sleeper fare to Bangkok is 770B, but prices vary according to upper/lower berths and whether the carriage is air-conditioned.
+The second-class air-conditioned sleeper fare to Bangkok ranges from 620B and 1,200B, varying by whether the carriage is air conditioned.
 Chumphon Railway Station (tel.
 077-511103) is on Krom Luang Chumphon Road, where there are oodles of restaurants and guesthouses.

 By Ferry -- Songserm (tel.
 07750-6205; www.songserm-expressboat.com) and Lomprayah (tel.
 07755-8212; www.lomprayah.com) run daily express boat services connecting Chumphon with Ko Tao, Ko Pha Ngan, and Ko Samui.
-Lomprayah also has a night boat.
-Expensive (and totally un-eco-friendly) speedboats run in dry season.
+Lomprayah also has a night boat, and has the better service of the two.
+Expensive (and totally un-eco-friendly) speedboats run in dry season; expect to pay 600B for adults, half that for children.

 By Car -- From Bangkok, use Highway.
 4 or Highway 35 (Thon Buri-Pak Tho) and join Highway 4; continue past Phetchaburi, Prachuap Khiri Khan to Chumphon junction, and then turn left along Highway 4001 to reach town.

 A tourist information office is on the corner of Sala Daeng and Krom Luang Chumphon Roads.
-A handful of local tour operators, such as CS Leisure Travel (tel.
-07750-3001; www.cslchumphon.com) and New Infinity Travel (tel.
-07750-1937), is located on Tha Taphao Road, a 10-minute walk southeast of the train station, or there's Suwannatee Tour (tel.
-07750-4901), on Rotfai Road.
+The top English-speaking local tour operator, New Infinity Travel (email@example.com; tel.
+07757-0176), has an office at 68/2 Tha Taphao Rd., a 10-minute walk southeast of the train station.

 By Songtaew -- Songtaews, or covered pickups, cruise the main roads and charge about 20B to 40B per trip.